sreevidya-16/Text-Compressor-using-Huffman-coding/README.md

-# Text File Compressor and De-compressor Web App
+# Text File Compressor and De-compressor

 This web application leverages **Huffman Coding** for effective text compression and decompression.